Introduction: Prokaryotes And Eukaryotes

 The defining characteristic feature that distinguishes between prokaryotic and eukaryotic cell is the nucleus.
 In prokaryotic cells, the true nucleus is absent, moreover, membrane-bound organelles are present only in eukaryotic cells.

-Other major differences between prokaryotic and eukaryotic cells are that prokaryotic cells are exclusively unicellular, while the same does not apply for eukaryotic cells.
+Other major differences between prokaryotic and eukaryotic cells are that prokaryotic cells are exclusively unicellular, while the same does not apply to eukaryotic cells.